elemel/fungeoneer/docs/chapters/05/knapsack.md

 {{ problem.example_map }}
 ```

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
+The status lines now also show the most recently used registers.

 ```
 {{ problem.example_log }}